Classroom Information

 We work to limit the spread of illness (Covid and all other illnesses) in the classroom.
 We wash our hands often and practice covering coughs/sneezes properly.
 If your child is ill, please have them stay home, so they can rest and recoup.
 Getting well is the most important thing for them to do.

 The learning that takes place in our classroom is interactive and activity-based.
 There are rarely worksheets that can be sent home to duplicate what we have done in class.
 Upon returning to school, an alert, healthy child can quickly catch up on new concepts.
-If your child is up for doing work before returning to school, reading, writing (a story, an informational or opinion piece, poetry, journal, etc.), or doing Redbird are always excellent activities.
+If your child is up for doing work before returning to school, there is a Math Replay video you and your child may watch to see what we learned in math.
+There are practice pages that go along with the lesson that can be done or doing ALEKS online math practice are excellent activities.

 If your family plans an extended absence from school, please notify us in advance.
 To minimize disruptions to learning, please try to schedule vacations during school breaks.